SubmarinerApp/Submariner/README.md

 ### Version 2.5 (not yet released)

+* macOS 12 is now the minimum version.
 * Adds an option to purge the locally downloaded/cached files.
 Imported files are unaffected.
 * Makes the internal tracklist model index based.
 Duplicate tracks no longer cause UI wonkiness.
 * Fix a crash when trying to play an album without any tracks